korchard/korchard/README.md

 <h3>She/Her pronouns</h3>

 <p>I am a Software Engineer full of -Knowledge -Innovation -Motivation!
-I would love to collaborate with others around programming light installations, robot avatars, and other out-of-the-box projects.
-I would also love to have a conversation around using code in creative ways and would be curious to learn even more posibilities.
+I would love to collaborate with others, and have a conversation around using code in creative ways, and learning from you.
 Let's connect and see what we can create!</p>

 <h3>What I am working on now:</h3>
 <ul>